janeyrinn/karmayoga/README.md

 The product detail page will display the image and details with an option to purchase, favourite or update/delete for the admin user.

+The cart page will display items in the cart, subtotals, delivery cost, grand total and an option to update quantities in the cart.

+The checkout page will display and order summary, a user information form and stripe inputs.

+The successful checkout page will display an order summary and a message stating the summary has been emailed to the address provided.

 **Interaction Design**